runrig-coop/hedgerows/notes.md

 > E.J.
 Hobsbawm, Primitive Rebels: Studies in Archaic Forms of Social Movement in the 19th and 20th Centuries (New York: W.W.
 Norton, 1959); and from the Warwick School of Social History, our collective’s Albion’s Fatal Tree: Crime and Society in Eighteenth-Century England (London: Allen Lane, 1975) and E.P.
 Thompson’s Whigs and Hunters (London: Allen Lane, 1975).
 Verso published a second edition of Albion’s Fatal Tree in 2011, and Breviary Stuff published a new edition of Whigs and Hunters in 2013.
 See also the “Frankfurt School” study by Georg Rusche and Otto Kirchheimer, Punishment and Social Structure (New York: Columbia University Press, 1939), and the influential work by Michel Foucault, Discipline and Punish: The Birth of the Prison, translated by Alan Sheridan (New York: Vintage, 1977).

+### Medieval Commons and Their Holdovers
+Nicholas Georgescu-Roegen, "The Institutional Aspects of Peasant Communities: An Analytical View" (1965):

+> Another institution sets in even stronger light the idea that land is to be
+> used, not to be owned by exclusion.
+It is the custom called "open field
+> pasture" in England, _vaine pâture_ in France and _Gemenglad der Felder_ in
+> Germany.
+According to it, after harvest all fields are opened for pasture to
+> everyone's cattle and remain so until the next tilling.
+Once the practice was
+> common to all European countries; it survived in many parts of Western Europe
+> well into our own time.

+Open field agriculture was prevalent in Ireland, too, where it was called rundale, until those farmers were dispossessed by English settlers and the plantation system, starting in the 1580's.
+This was an important proving ground for Britain's colonial methods, which they would later perfect in the expropriation of the Americas' common landholdings, from Virginia to Belize.
+In the Scottish Highlands, the similarly named run-rig system continued through the late 18th century, coinciding with the Scottish Enlightenment that produced _The Wealth of Nations_ and a wave of land privatization consistent with that book's core tenets.
+Today, the village of [Laxton](http://www.laxtonvisitorcentre.org.uk/), Nottinghamshire, retains the last open field system in England.
+Three fields are still held in common ownership, little changed from detailed maps of the area from 1635.
+A fourth field was lost only in 1903, during the final era of Parliamentary enclosure.
+The farmers of Laxton — in a sophisticated practice combining regular crop rotation and fallow periods, intermittent grazing and permanent pasture lanes — are apportioned strips of land from each of the fields, a tradition that has likely endured for over half a millennium.

+Elsewhere, the Russian _obshchina_ or _mir_[^mir] persisted in its medieval form as late as 1861, when Tsar Alexander II emancipated the serfs.
+It has even been argued that a kernel of communal land practice held out until the Soviet Union undertook collectivization in the 1920's.
+In Mexico, the revolutionary Constitution of 1917 and subsequent land reforms of Lázaro Cárdenas established the system of _ejidos_.
+These remained largely in tact until the relevant articles were repealed from the constitution at the behest of neoliberal policy makers as a prerequisite to joining NAFTA.
+The Zapatista uprising was launched the day NAFTA took effect on January 1, 1994, and to this day the EZLN defends the _ejidos_ of Chiapas from further enclosures.
+This is all to say nothing of the indigenous land practices which have successfully resisted colonial encroachment and land enclosures for centuries across the globe, but I feel ill-equipped to speak to that vast history of struggle.

+[^mir]: This is indeed the same name given to the Russian space station _Мир_ in 1986, although the term has a broader meaning that carries with it the sense of "world," "planet" and "peace".
+See _Afterburner_, ["Space Station ´Mir´ – the symbol of Soviet supremacy in space, that reconciliated nations"](https://afterburner.com.pl/space-station-mir-the-symbol-of-soviet-supremacy-in-space-that-reconciliated-nations/).

 ## Outline of the Narrative
 - Intro